azure-buddy/azure-buddy-online-website/content/blogs/ms-sec-taxii24/index.md

 ## Goals of the TAXII Implementation standard

-The main goal of the TAXII protocol is to provide a simple, secure and scalable way of communicating cyber threat intelligence through a set of implementation standards like RESTful API definitions.
+The main goal of the TAXII protocol is to provide a *simple*, *secure* and *scalable* way of communicating cyber threat intelligence through a set of implementation standards like *RESTful API* definitions.

 Consuming *STIX Feeds* using a `TAXII Client` based on the *Collection* sharing model is commonly used practice and already implemented by many security vendors.

 On the other hand, we have *channels* which are still in a more *conceptual state*.
-For the future of Cyber Threat Intelligence its exposes many great benefits for *Threat Intelligence Platforms* like improved Performance due *efficient data handling* and improved *Reliability* and *Scalability* due the nature of an *Event-driven Architecture*.
-This shall help National CERT's, CSP's or MSSP's to easily exchange *TI data* near real-time.
+For the future of Cyber Threat Intelligence it exposes many benefits for *Threat Intelligence Platforms* like improved Performance due *efficient data handling* and greater *Reliability* and *Scalability* due the nature of an *Event-driven Architecture*.
+This shall enable National CERT's, CSP's or MSSP's to exchange more *TI data* near real-time and increase confidence due the possibilites of improving quality by easier reporting of *Sightings* or new *Observables*.

-In short we see that *Collections* can be seen as API's which requires a more *Pull* approach, potentially including pagination. *Channels* seem to be more *Pub/Sub* approach, where you only get pushed new messages.
+In short we see that *Collections* can be seen as API's which requires a more *Pull* approach, potentially including pagination. *Channels* seem to be more of a *Pub/Sub* approach, where you only get pushed new or updated messages.

-TAXII components are the **TAXII Server** and **TAXII Client**.
+*TAXII* components are the **TAXII Server** and **TAXII Client**.
 Most *SIEM* and *SOAR* vendors like *Microsoft* support subscribe and ingesting TAXII based Threat Intelligence (TI) Feeds.
 They act as a *TAXII Client* by consuming TI Feeds.
 As you may expect TI objects defined using STIX, which is the common sharing model for IOC data.

-*TAXII Servers* are mostly known as a Threat Intelligence Platform (TIP).
+*TAXII Servers* are mostly known as a *Threat Intelligence Platform* (TIP).
 Example *TIP* vendors are *Filigran*, *MISP and *EclecticIQ*. *Microsoft Defender for Threat Intelligence (MDTI)* does not yet support creating your own *TAXII Server*.

 ## Microsoft Security products with TAXII (Client) Support